rusty-electron/learning-opencv/README.md

 The compiled `executables` can be found in the `x64/debug` folder.

+For running the `.m` scripts, you will need to install either [MATLAB](https://www.mathworks.com/products/matlab.html) or [Octave](https://www.gnu.org/software/octave/) along with their respective Image Processing Toolbox.
+You can also try them at [Octave online](https://octave-online.net).

 ## Contribution

 mail me at pritom.gogoi101@gmail.com for contributing to this repo.